gonverissimo/gonverissimo/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=goncalofverissimo&color=bb0000)

-I’m Gonçalo Veríssimo, a tech enthusiast with a bachelor's degree in computer science and engineering.
+Hey!
+I’m Gonçalo Veríssimo, a tech enthusiast with a Bachelor's degree in Computer Science and Engineering.

-I have a strong preference for software engineering and low-code development, especially OutSystems.
+I have a strong preference for software engineering, cybersecurity area and low-code development, especially OutSystems.

 Originally from Setúbal, I have spent the last four years studying in Évora.
+Currently I'm doing a Master's degree in Software Engineering at Instituto Politécnico de Setúbal.

 I have ambitious goals for my future and always approach life with a positive mindset.
 I aspire to travel the world, experiencing new cultures and customs along the way.

 - 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (message me to have access)